Over the past few years, Australia has climbed the ranks to be one of the countries with the highest levels of crypto adoption worldwide.

 It’s important to note that certain crypto transactions may be classified as non-taxable events.
 These can include:

-1. Personal Use: If you acquire cryptocurrency for personal use or consumption (e.g., buying a cup of coffee with Bitcoin), you may not be subject to CGT as long as the value is less than $10,000.
+- Personal Use: If you acquire cryptocurrency for personal use or consumption (e.g., buying a cup of coffee with Bitcoin), you may not be subject to CGT as long as the value is less than $10,000.
 However, the Bitcoin can’t have been bought for investment purposes and then used for transactions.
-This may be difficult to differentiate, and you should talk to your accountant before relying on this.
+This may be difficult to differentiate, and you should talk to your accountant before relying on this as the ATO has very strict criteria to avoid people gaming the system.

 Summary